alexambarch/twordle/README.md

 Solve today's Wordle using the power of Twitter.

 # How does it work?
-It pulls 10k tweets from the last 24 hours using the query "wordle", filters the words in those tweets down to the 5 letter words in the Wordle dictionary, then returns the one that occurred the most frequently.
+It pulls up to 10k tweets since the most recent Wordle drop using the query "wordle", filters the words in those tweets down to the 5 letter words in the Wordle dictionary, then returns the one that occurred the most frequently.